jaemin-shin/FedBalancer/README.md

 fb_inference_pipelining True # if True, fedbalancer clients only performs full-data inference once, when they are first selected for a round.
 If False, fedbalancer clients performs full-data inference at every selected round to get up-to-date sample-level loss.
 We recommend to set this as True. noise_factor 0.5 # noise factor for differential privacy of FedBalancer

-# realoortbalancer # this option allows us to perform OortBalancer as described in Section 3.4.
+# oortbalancer # this option allows us to perform OortBalancer as described in Section 3.4.
 This should not be used with fedbalancer True option.
 ```

 ## How to Parse the Results After the Experiment